 “Many writers, having written a first best-seller, might see it as a nice way to start a career.
 He started a movement instead.” — Time

-Dave Eggers’ TED talks
+Dave Eggers’ TED talk

 As part of its new Education Issue, GOOD Magazine is holding an open call for new projects that answer the question: How can you help local public-school children?
 You can browse some project ideas on GOOD’s website, and submit your own great idea for helping local schools.
 Then take the next step with your project […]Continue reading